A Flurry of Explanations: Presenting Your Case to A Homeopath

 Eating and Drinking

-Reaction to stimuli: some people can’t tolerate stimulation when they’re sick; odors, for example, will make them nauseous.
-Look in the Repertory–Stomach: nausea, odors.
+Reaction to stimuli: Some people can’t tolerate stimulation when they’re sick; odors, for example, will make them nauseous.
+Look in the Repertory–”Stomach: nausea, odors”.
 Colchicum is the main remedy here.
-Others can’t tolerate noise or conversation (Mind: noise, aversion to).
+Others can’t tolerate noise or conversation (“Mind: noise, aversion to”).
 Others, like Phosphorus, are so much improved by encouraging words that often just the doctor saying, “This is not serious at all, you’re going to be well in no time,” is sufficient to cause a vast improvement in Phosphorus, but not so for Arsenicum, who will simply not believe you!
 Arsenicum will make you say it over and over again!
-“Are you sure I’m going to be alright?”
+“Are you sure I’m going to be alright?
+How do you know?
+When will I get better?”

 A big clue to the remedy can lie in the patient’s food and drink desires.
 You might be confused between Pulsatilla and Phosphorus, as they both are better for company, worse alone, better for sympathy and both love ice cream, but Pulsatilla is thirstless and Phosphorus is very thirsty for ice cold drinks.